merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 ### Create Code-Behind Class

-And the part of the CodeBeside-part:
+And add code for the CodeBeside-part:

 ```c#
 using Sitecore;